huggingface/optimum-quanto/README.md

 Quanto does not make a clear distinction between dynamic and static quantization: models are always dynamically quantized, but their weights can later be "frozen" to integer values.

-A typical quantization workflow would consist in the following steps:
+A typical quantization workflow would consist of the following steps:

 **1. Quantize**